Superinfection identified in 2 out of 8 patients with unexpected viral load increases

 The rate and risk of reinfection with a second strain of HIV after primary infection are unclear with most instances reported as case studies.
 Reinfection clearly occurs, with viral load of the transmitting partner likely to be a significant risk factor.
 However, the clinical importance of a second infection, based on current limited data, appears largely related to acquisition of a resistant strain and its impact on reducing treatment options.

-A pilot study by Doyle and colleagues at UCL looked for treatment-naive patients who were at risk of reinfection from sexual exposure, who experienced a significant viral load increase (>0.5 log) during routine viral load clinic monitoring.
-Eight patients were indentified (all sub-type B) and phylogenetic analyses were performed on the stored and most recent samples.
-In two patients, early sequences formed separate clusters to late sequences, with no evidence of viral recombination, indicating a second infection.
+A pilot study by Doyle and colleagues at UCL looked for treatment-naive participants who were at risk of reinfection from sexual exposure and who experienced a significant viral load increase (>0.5 log) during routine viral load clinic monitoring.
+Eight people were indentified (all sub-type B) and phylogenetic analyses were performed on the stored and most recent samples.
+In two cases, early sequences formed separate clusters to late sequences, with no evidence of viral recombination, indicating a second infection.

-One patient was reinfected 5 months after his initial diagnosis during acute infection, and experienced similar seroconversion symptoms at the time of viral load increase.
+One person was reinfected five months after his initial diagnosis during acute infection, and he experienced similar seroconversion symptoms at the time of viral load increase.
 He also acquired syphilis and herpes in the subsequent 6 months.

-A second patient had been diagnosed HIV positive 3 years earlier and experienced no symptoms and no other STIs at the time of superinfection.
+A second person had been diagnosed HIV positive three years earlier and experienced no symptoms and no other STIs at the time of superinfection.
 He controlled both the first infection and the superinfection without HAART, with a viral load set-point of 3.5 log10 copies/mL and a stable CD4 count >1000 cells/mm3.

 These two cases indicate that reinfection is unlikely to be a rare event and can occur both in the early and established disease, even in the presence of effective immune responses.